drbean/edit/steve/selfintro.md

     would follow the rules of the road more carefully.
 I ride a bicycle and I fear being killed by a young motorcycle rider running a red light.
 I love bicycles.
 I don't like motorcycles.

+## Additional essays

+### An essay introducing your partner

+A introduces B, B introduces C, C introduces A.

+Talk to them, find out what kind of person they are.

+### Plans, goals and dreams

+The immediate, the short-term, and the long-term

+In what situation do you want to be:

+- tomorrow,
+- next year,
+- 20 years in the future

+Write equal amounts about each period.

+Don't talk about family.

+Not them, you.